16 November 2017

 Every day a big number of users interact with your website, and each time they face some challenges with UX, chances are they’ll leave and never come back.
 That’s why it’s highly important to analyze user behavior, human-computer interaction, and context of usage and bring the results into your UX/UI strategy.
-In this post, we would like to lead you through the process of creating perfect user flows and share some nice ideas to improve website flow design.
+In this post, we would like to lead you through the process of creating perfect user flows for websites and share some nice ideas to improve website flow design

 What is user flow?

-User flow is the path that user follows on your website to do the task they came for – buy a product or a service, subscribe to something, find the necessary information.
+Website user flow is the path that user follows on your website to do the task they came for – buy a product or a service, subscribe to something, find the necessary information.
 The notion of user flow is often confused with a user, or customer, journey, while they both serve the same goal and are based on the same data.
-However, user flow refers to the flow of task completion and possible ways to reach the goal, while user journey goes beyond the task and expands over the context and scenario of usage.
+However, website user flow refers to the flow of task completion and possible ways to reach the goal, while user journey goes beyond the task and expands over the context and scenario of usage.
 To learn more about customer journey maps, one of our previous articles.

-So, why does user flow matter?
+So, why does website user flow matter?
 It helps you analyze the possible routes of user interaction with your website and create a feeling of well-being once a user enters your website while encouraging them to take action.

 Steps to create better user flow